mmazzarolo/react-native-universal-monorepo/README.md

 ## Contributing

 Contributions, discussions, and feedback are welcome!
-Please keep in mind that this project is still a WIP, so I suggest asking if there are any active plans on feature changes before submitting new PR 👍
+Please ask if there are any active plans on feature changes before submitting new PRs 👍